ParthBarse/Code-Editor-and-Templates/README.md

-# templates
+# Templates with HTML
-Awesome Templates Available !
+This contains different Animations Templates